Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

-In the framework of \cite{DGO1}, we showed that this stationary random (non-symmetric) $2$-tensor field $\Xi$, which by~\eqref{eq:coeff-homog} has vanishing expectation, enjoys the following three crucial properties (which we reformulate below in the nonsymmetric continuum setting of the present contribution): \begin{enumerate}[(I)] \item First and most importantly, the two-scale expansion of the \emph{homogenization commutator} of the solution
+In the framework of \cite{DGO1}, we showed the following three crucial properties (which we reformulate here in the non-symmetric continuum setting): \begin{enumerate}[(I)] \item First and most importantly, the two-scale expansion of the homogenization commutator of the solution

 is accurate in the fluctuation scaling in the sense that for all $g\in C^\infty_c(\R^d)^d$ and $q<\infty$,